AlexandraVallet/vallet-research/index.md

 # Highlights

 {% capture text %}
   Recently, new fluid flow pathways have been discovered around blood vessels in the brain.
 We are showing that brain waste and nutrient transport through those pathways are strongly affected by vessel pulsatility.
-This open a new avenue of understanding of the brain physiology.
+This opens a new avenue of understanding of brain physiology.
 In particular, we  show that specific wave pattern during sleep might be a key process for healthy brain clearance.

   Image from [Mestre et al.]("https://www.nature.com/articles/s41467-018-07318-3")